apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 Indeed, all we really care about here is the title and the URL.
 So let's fetch only that information.

-Here's how we can speed up the code:
+Here's how we can rewrite `index.js` to speed up the code:

 ```javascript
 module.exports = {